Dimitrov-S-Dev-Python/SQL_Practice/README.md

 # SQL Practice
 Intensive course on Mastering SQL Syntax in Microsoft SQL Server.
 ## Acquired skills
-- This course literally includes 25 Practice SQL Questions!
-In fact, the majority of questions include multiple parts equal to 80 practice questions.
+- This course literally includes 25 Practice SQL Questions!<br>In fact, the majority of questions include multiple parts equal to 80 practice questions.
----

-- All the questions are answered using the Microsoft Sample database, Pubs.
-The syntax used in SSMS is T-SQL.
+- All the questions are answered using the Microsoft Sample database, Pubs.<br>The syntax used in SSMS is T-SQL.
----

 - List of commands used in course questions: